 Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.
+And it often leaves one with an acute case of mom burnout.

 (And spoiler alert: No one enjoys every moment.)

-It’s an exhausted that you feel deep in your bones that makes it difficult to get motivated to do much of anything.
-In fact, you find yourself overwhelmed by pretty much everything coming at you.
+It’s an exhaustion that you feel deep in your bones that makes it difficult to get motivated to do much of anything.
+And all the while, you feel like it’s YOUR fault.

 SYMPTOMS OF MOM BURNOUT